Mike Alvarado: Alvarado vs. Provodnikov

 Alvarado lost his WBO Light Welterweight title to Ruslan Provodnikov on October 19, 2013, at the 1stBank Center in Alvarado's hometown of Denver, Colorado.
 Provodnikov was ahead on all three scorecards and had knocked Alvarado down twice in the eighth round, when Alvarado elected not to come out for the eleventh round.
 Before the fight, Alvarado was elevated by the WBO to full title holder (as opposed to interim title holder), thus the fight against Provodnikov was his first defense of the full title.

 Alvarado vs. Márquez

 On May 17, 2014, at The Forum, in Inglewood, California, Alvarado was back in action in a welterweight bout against four-division champion and #6 ranked Ring Magazine pound for pound fighter: Juan Manuel "Dinamita" Márquez.
 The bout was contested for the WBO International Welterweight Championship.
 He lost the fight by unanimous decision.

 Bare-knuckle boxing

-Alvarado debuted with Bare Knuckle Fighting Championship on April 29, 2023, at Bare Knuckle Fighting Championship 41: Colorado and lost to James Brown via knockout.
+Alvarado debuted with Bare Knuckle Fighting Championship on April 29, 2023, at BKFC 41 and lost to James Brown via knockout.